dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 export { createGetConfluentCredentialsAction } from './getConfluentCredentials';
 ```

-### 6.2 Register the Custom Action
+### 6.3 Register the Custom Action

-Modify the `packages/backend/src/plugins/scaffolder.ts` file to include our custom action:
+Now, let's register our custom action with the scaffolder plugin.
+Create a new file `packages/backend/src/plugins/scaffolder.ts` and modify it:

 ```bash
 touch packages/backend/src/plugins/scaffolder.ts